gipritchard/Space-Debris/Space Debris Taskforce.md

 ### Repair
 ![](../attachments/action_repair_example.jpg)
 At any Satellite space, you may...
-- Increase your Space Ship's health by 1 HP.
+- Increase your Spaceship's health by 1 HP.

 OR